ibexa/documentation-developer/docs/guide/http_cache.md

 - User context hash

 Varnish proxy client from the FOSHttpCache library is used for clearing eZ Platform's HTTP cache, even when using Symfony HTTP cache.
-A single `BAN` request is sent to registered purge servers, containing an `X-Location-Id` header.
+A single HTTP request is sent to registered purge servers, containing a list of tags.
-This header contains all Location IDs for which objects in cache need to be cleared.
+This header contains all tags for which objects in cache need to be cleared.

 #### Workflow